-Teachers are using writing in math class to help students reflect on their learning.
-As students put their thoughts onto paper using words, symbols, numbers, and drawings it helps them make sense of the math they are learning and deepen their own understanding.
+Teachers are using writing in mathematics class to help students reflect on their learning.
+As students put their thoughts onto paper using words, symbols, numbers, and drawings it helps them make sense of the mathematics they are learning and deepen their own understanding.
 Teachers also use student's writing to assess their understanding and can often identify misunderstandings or areas of confusion.
-Writing in math class starts with students verbally talking with their peers and working out problems with partners.
-The math class today is filled with discussions and conversations about the math work they are doing and problems they are solving.
+Writing in mathematics class starts with students verbally talking with their peers and working out problems with partners.
+The mathematics class today is filled with discussions and conversations about the mathematics work they are doing and problems they are solving.

 When you are working with your student at home, you could ask your student to draw a picture of the problem they are solving.
 Then ask them to label the drawing or write words or phrases to tell what they did first, second, third, so on.
+For young learners, have students draw pictures of the mathematics they are doing and tell you what the pictures represent.

 If students need more structure, fold a sheet of paper into four sections.
 Label each section and have students show the steps they used/thought about as they solved the problem.
 It is also important to encourage your student to learn and use mathematics vocabulary.
-Request a list of math vocabulary the teacher is using so you can reinforce these words at home through conversations and when students are doing homework.
+Request a list of mathematics vocabulary the teacher is using so you can reinforce these words at home through conversations and when students are doing homework.